nicomaper/Intransnet/README.md

 # Intransnet
 Command line-based Python 3.7 script for the automatization of the integration of protein-protein interaction (PPI) data with RNA-Seq data.

 I did this Python script during the developing of my Master Final Project.
 The objective was to automatize the integration of protein protein interaction data from a network with expression data derived from RNA-seq experiments.
-The objective is to simplify a given network according to a transcriptomic profilling experiment, by eliminating from the network the proteins which genes are not being expressed under certain experimental conditions, tissues, cell types, etc.
+The purpose is to simplify a given network according to a transcriptomic profilling experiment, by eliminating from the network the proteins which genes are not being expressed under certain experimental conditions, tissues, cell types, etc.

 ## Getting Started
 This script has three mandatory input arguments: